mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 Users can use the environment variable enabling method to enable Profiler most simply.
 Currently, only single-card scenarios are supported. this method only needs to configure the parameters to the environment variables, and the performance data will be automatically collected during the model training. schedule, on_trace_ready, and experimental_config parameters are not supported in this mode, and other parameters can be used.
 See [environment variable enabling method parameter details](https://www.mindspore.cn/docs/en/master/api_python/env_var_list.html) for details.

+> If environment variables are enabled, set device_id using environment variables before executing the script.
+Do not use set_context to set device_id in the script.

 Environment variable enabling method related configuration items, sample as follows:

 ```shell